AdrDeR/CPPwithHVC/README.md

 NVIC and Classes.
 What must be considered?
 ==========================================

-IMPROTANT: Bei Aktivierung der C++ Compiler Option --cpp11 wird der IRQ Handler nicht mehr gelinkt.
-Erst durch Nutzung des extern "C" statemments wird die IRQHandler Adresse wieder verlinkt.
+IMPORTANT Note: By activating the C++ Compiler Option --cpp11 t IRQ Handler was not linkes anymore.
+After usoing the extern "C" statemments the IRQHandler Adresse is linked again.

 extern "C" void TIM0_IRQHandler() {
     	uint32_t tmp_pending_flags_u32;